Part II · The Personal Scale · What am I? How should I live?

 What If You Reject a Bridge Axiom?

 The bridge axioms are independent: you may accept some while rejecting others.
-The following analysis aims to help readers understand the shape of their own commitments; it is not a strict derivation.
+The following sketches the resulting commitments; it is not a strict derivation.

-Reject E1 (lucidity is preferable to obscuration): EP1 (obscuration as self-harm), EP2 (aiding lucidity is good), and EP6 (anti-dogma) lose normative force.
+If you reject E1 (lucidity is preferable to obscuration), EP1 (obscuration as self-harm), EP2 (aiding lucidity is good), and EP6 (anti-dogma) lose normative force.
 You may still retain EP3–EP4 (value of experience) and EP5 (analogical ethics), but you lose the core driver of the ethical system, “lucidity is worth pursuing.”
 This is the most radical rejection: without E1, The Tao of Lucidity reduces to a purely ontological description.

 VI.4 · On Suffering

 You get the call.
 Your mother is in the hospital.
 You put down the phone, and in one second the world shifts from ordered to incomprehensible.
-No framework helps, not in that second.
+No framework helps.

 If Tao is the source of all things, why is there suffering?